Quality in HE- What really matters? A review of Gibbs (2010)

 Not all innovation is wonderful – in one study it was shown that too much diverse innovation in assessment was ‘messing’ up students;

-REF scores are NOT good indicators of student performance.
+REF (Research Excellence Framework) scores are NOT good indicators of student performance.
 There is little or no relationship between measures of the quality or quantity of teachers’ research and measures of the quality of their teaching (for a review of 58 studies of the evidence, see Hattie and Marsh, 1996);

 However, the “research environment” in a department is important at postgraduate level, particularly for dissertation students;